jclapis/quantum-course-docs/docs/quantum-algorithms/simons-algorithm.md

     If they're the same, you found the secret string!
     If they're different, the secret string is actually $s = \ket{0..0}$, so the oracle doesn't follow the rules of the problem and it might not have a secret string after all.

-In Challenge Lab 2, I've already implemented all of the classical stuff for you (because this is a class on quantum software development, not C# development, so it's not fair if you don't know C# already).
+In this lab, we've already implemented all of the classical stuff for you (because this is a class on quantum software development, not C# development, so it's not fair if you don't know C# already).
 You just have to worry about the quantum step.